FrogIntel/frogintel/README.md

 Hey Frens, a team of Admins and Anons inside the truther community have compiled a redpill 💊 Android 🤖 application called Frog Intel 🐸, launched May 5th 2023.

-During 2023 it was removed from the Play Store and asked by Google to be dumbed down removing any contradicting health information regarding COVID-19.
+In 2023 it was removed from the Play Store and asked by Google to be dumbed down removing any contradicting health information regarding COVID-19.
 This included removing entire sections, so we left it in.

 # REVIEWS
 <details>